Paths, Ends and The Separation Problem for Infinite Graphs: On the complexity of the Eulerian path problem

 But whenever $f(e,s)=1$, we instead start adding only one edge between $s$ and $s+1$.

 Finally, it might also happen that $f$ changes its mind again at stage $s$: hence, we go back to adding 2 edges between $s$ and $s+1$.

-Notice that all $G_e$'s constructed in this way have one end.
+Notice that all $G_e$'s constructed in this way are highly computable and have one end.

 Moreover, if $f$ never changes its mind on $e$, then all vertices in $G_e$ have even degree, hence $G_e$ cannot have a one-way infinite Eulerian path.
 On the other hand, if $f$ changes its mind on $e$ at step $s$ and never changes its mind again, we have that $s$ has odd degree, while all other vertices have even degree.
 In this case, which is exactly when $e \in W$, $G_e$ admits a one-way infinite Eulerian path.

 For example, we have the path described in the picture below: such a path starts at the vertex pointed by the double arrow, crosses our graph \vir{backwards} going through the red edges until it reaches the vertex $0$ and then proceeds forever visiting each black edge in order.

-Finally, if $f$ changes its mind twice on $e$, say at stages $s$ and $s'$, both vertices $s$ and $s'$ have odd degree: hence $G_e$ does not admit Eulerian paths. \end{proof}
+Finally, if $f$ changes its mind twice on $e$, say at stages $s$ and $s'$, both vertices $s$ and $s'$ have odd degree: hence $G_e$ does not admit Eulerian paths.